-Colin Foard is a manager with Pew’s fiscal federalism initiative, leading the project’s research into state and federal spending on natural disasters and other topics.
+Colin Foard is a senior manager with Pew’s managing fiscal risks initiative, leading the project’s research into state and federal spending on natural disasters and other topics.
 He also engages stakeholders to improve understanding of the federal-state fiscal relationship and ensure that policymakers have data and evidence to inform their decision-making.

 Before joining Pew, Foard spent five years on the staff of a senior member of the U.S. House of Representatives’ appropriations and budget committees, handling committee work as well as a broad policy portfolio that included homeland security, transportation, housing, and immigration issues.
 He also served as a congressional constituent caseworker and field representative in Oakland, California.